 Anti-biotics, vitamin E, aspirin and a few other herbs are very effective at lowering inflammation and can increase DHT.

-Testosterone and DHT is mostly increased during the REM phase of sleep.
+Testosterone and DHT are mostly increased during the REM phase of sleep.

-With too little sleep, or bad quality sleep, adequate amounts of DHT is unable to be replenished.
+With too little sleep, or bad quality sleep, adequate amounts of DHT are unable to be replenished.

 Here are a few tips to improve sleep: